 After several man-on-the-street interviews and a few hours of reflection, we were left to think, ‘what happened?’
 The way I see it, the Brexit decision last June was a rejection of British politics as usual.
 The Tories, many of whom had voted Remain, rolled with the punches and campaigned on the platform of a hard Brexit with a stark separation from the European Union.
 The 2017 General Election was a rejection of last year’s rejection.
 Though no clear vision has emerged for the future of the UK, the British people seem to not want a hard Brexit.

 I wonder, amid this world in flux, if we as a people are beginning to round the corner of this political identity crisis.
 With a soft Brexit demanded and Emmanuel Macron’s remarkable success in France, voters appear to be coalescing around the center.
 As the German federal election and the 2018 midterms linger on the horizon, the future of politics as we know it is uncertain.
 With my knowledge from Georgetown and my experience from #HoyasInUK, I am eager to play my own part in what happens next.

 On a sappier and less serious note, my week in London was truly the trip of a lifetime.
 The blend of politics, history, and culture could not have been more perfectly tailored to my interests.
 From Big Ben to the London Eye, and from Westminster Abbey to Tower Bridge, I wouldn’t have changed a moment.
-Thank you to the SFS and GU Politics, especially Hanna and Kayla, for this extraordinary opportunity that will inform and inspire the rest of my time on the Hilltop!
+Thank you to the SFS and GU Politics for this extraordinary opportunity that will inform and inspire the rest of my time on the Hilltop!